 WHEN WIRE WAS KING: The Transformation of Telecommunications

-Today’s world could not exist without telecommunications.
-Commerce, technology, entertainment, travel, health, and all societal interaction is now so dependent on secure and efficient telecommunications that, if the plug was pulled, our nation and our world would fall apart.
-But as our digital world grows increasingly complex – and previously nerdy terms like ‘net neutrality’, ‘digital divide’, ‘optical fiber’, ‘spectrum reform’, ‘digital responsibility’ and ‘universal access’ jump from technical manuals to network news – it’s critically important for Americans to have a basic understanding of what drives, threatens, and governs the technology on which we are all totally dependent.
+Story Summary When Wire Was King is a feature-length documentary that puts the telecommunications revolution into historical context.
+Commerce, technology, entertainment, travel, health, and all societal interaction are now so dependent on secure and reliable telecommunications that, if the plug were pulled, our nation and world would likely collapse.
+As our digital world grows increasingly complex, it’s critically important for Americans to understand what drives, threatens, and governs the technology on which we all depend.